 Getting Around Hawaii - The Big Island

-The best way to get around Hawaii's Big Island is in a rental car.
+The best way to get around Hawaii's Big Island by car.
 This is simply too large an island to affordably and conveniently navigate without one.
-You can pick a car up at either the Kona International Airport (KOA) or the Hilo International Airport (ITO), or if you want to let go of some serious cash, you could take a taxi from the terminal to your hotel.
+You can pick up a rental car at either the Kona International Airport (KOA) or the Hilo International Airport (ITO), or if you want to let go of some serious cash, you could take a taxi from the terminal to your hotel.
 Once near your lodging, you might be able to get around town on the free bus system, just keep in mind that its schedule is not always convenient for tourists.

-Many people who visit the Big Island have a connecting flight from O'ahu's Honolulu International Airport (HNL), from which you'll fly into ITO Airport on the eastern side.
-KOA Airport near the west side will probably be more convenient if you're staying by the Kona or Kohala coast.
+Many people who visit the Big Island have a connecting flight from O'ahu's Honolulu International Airport (HNL), from which you'll fly into Hilo airport on the eastern side.
+Kona airport near the west side will probably be more convenient if you're staying by the Kona or Kohala coast.

 You might find the bus is a frugal option if you don't want to venture too far from your hotel.
 Still, some bus routes are only serviced Monday through Friday.
 It's free to ride, but there's a $1 fee for large bags.

 Helicopter tours are a great way to see the sights; but this is obviously an extravagant splurge and not a viable means of transportation.
 Many people like to look out over the island's active volcanoes (ask to head to Kilauea, in the Hawai'i Volcanoes National Park), but valley tours through the Kohala or Hamakua coasts are also pretty scenic.